-For the multiple time series setting, each decomposed component under the same Gaussian Process prior could be realized differently in different time series.
-In other words, for a specific $k$, $\vf_{k} | \vx_{n}$ would vary when $\vx_n$ changes even with the fixed covariance $\vC_k$.
+In the multiple time series setting, each decomposed component under the same~\acrshort*{gp} prior could be realized differently in different time series.
+In other words, for a specific $k$, the posterior $\vf_{k} | \vx_{n}$ varies whenever $\vx_n$ changes even with the fixed covariance $\vC_k$.
 A simple setup in Figure~\ref{fig:realization} can verify this observation.
-We generate two sequences from a single periodic GP and then run~\acrshort*{lkm} on this data with two different periodic kernels $\vC_1, \vC_2$.~\acrshort*{lkm} learned $\vZ = [0, 1; 0, 1]$ which means that~\acrshort*{lkm} is able to recognize these two realizations from one~\acrshort*{gp}.
-While~\acrshort*{lgp} output $\vZ=[1,0;0,1]$, interpreting data as separated features.
-In addition, the variational inference update of approximating $\vf_k$ in \acrshort*{lgp} does not truly stem from GP but is adjusted with other features to fit data using the approximation $\vS_k$ of $\vC_k$ (see Eq.~\ref{eq:phi_update}).
+We generate two sequences from a single periodic GP and then run~\acrshort*{lkm} on this data with two different periodic kernels $\vC_1$ and $\vC_2$.
+When we learn~\acrshort*{lkm}, $\vZ = [0, 1; 0, 1]$ is obtained.
+That is,~\acrshort*{lkm} is able to recognize these two realizations from one~\acrshort*{gp}.

-In fact, \acrshort*{lkm} is more general than explicitly decomposing a time series to individual features like in \acrshort*{lgp} or existing work~\cite{spike_lab,GuarnizoAO15_IBP_GP}.
-The decomposition into features should be done in post-processing task like in \acrshort*{abcd}.
-This approach is more natural in term of sharing kernels rather than sharing features.
-We wish to emphasize that this can be considered as a stochastic kernel generative process as in~\cite{levy_process_NIPS17}.
+We also emphasize that the Bayesian approach that is considered in our kernel construction, can be viewed as a stochastic kernel generative process~\cite{levy_process_NIPS17}.

-Figure~\ref{fig:graphical_model} illustrates~\acrshort*{lgp},~\acrshort*{lkm} and R-ABCD~\cite{Hwangb16} in the plate notations.
-R-ABCD shares a global kernel for all time series but allocates a distinctive kernel $\vC_n$ for each time series.
-Moreover, spectral mixture kernel~\cite{WilsonA13} is used for $\vC_n$ in R-ABCD prevents ones from generating explainable interpretation.
+Figure~\ref{fig:graphical_model} illustrates the plate notations of ~\acrshort*{lkm} and R-ABCD~\cite{Hwangb16}.
+R-ABCD shares a global kernel for all time series and allocates a distinctive kernel $\vC_n$ for each time series.
+Note that spectral mixture kernel~\cite{WilsonA13} is used for $\vC_n$ in R-ABCD prevents ones from deriving interpretable models.